nrynkr/Reactjs/README.md

-A React application called Friendly Cart which helps to add, remove and modify the quantiy of items required.
+A React application called Friendly Cart which helps to add, remove and modify the quantity of items required.